 During the menopausal transition, the ovaries stop ovulating and decrease their production of progesterone and estrogen.
 For some women, this decline in hormones can occur abruptly or slowly over time.
 To make up for this lack of sex hormones, a women’s adrenal glands (also known as the ‘stress’ gland) at this stage in life, are designed to pick up the slack for the ovaries.

 More specifically, the adrenals (like the ovaries) are also able to secrete progesterone as well as other hormones such as androstenedione (a precursor hormone for estrogen and testosterone).
-Until menopause, the adrenal’s role to produce female sex hormones is minimal.
+Until menopause, the adrenal’s role in producing female sex hormones is minimal.

 We strongly encourage taking a natural approach to treating adrenal fatigue.
 According to John Lee, MD, who authored What Your Doctor May Not Tell You About Menopause, a woman’s estrogen level typically drops by 40 to 50 percent at menopause, and progesterone levels drop to nearly zero.
 Therefore, although an estrogen deficiency plays a significant role in menopausal adrenal fatigue and other symptoms, other issues are involved as well.